Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: Algorithm Design and Performance Analysis

 Our algorithm is summarized in Algorithm \ref{alg:rb_allocation_1}.
-Notice that we only modify the values of $z^m_n$ for one WD at each iteration.
-Therefore, for the loop in line $3$-$5$, we only need to calculate $\Delta u_n$ for all $n\in\mathcal{N}_m$ for the first time we entered the loop.
-After that, we only need to update $\Delta u_n$ for the WD whose $z^m_n$ is modified in the previous iteration.
-Apparently, the time complexity of the whole algorithm is $O(|\mathcal{N}_m| K_m)$, where $|\mathcal{N}_m|$ is the number of elements in $\mathcal{N}_m$.
+Note that in each iteration, only one variable $z^m_n$ is updated.
+Therefore, except for the initial iteration, where all $\Delta u_n$ values must be computed, subsequent iterations only require updating $\Delta u_n$ for the previously selected WD.
+The overall time complexity of the algorithm is $O(|\mathcal{N}_m| K_m)$, where $|\mathcal{N}_m|$ is the number of elements in $\mathcal{N}_m$.